 Some croissant recipes involve making a dough and leaving it to rise before folding the dough around a large sheet of butter.
 The dough is then rolled out and folded several more times to create the multiple layers which characterize croissant dough.

 This recipe, however, uses a different technique.
 A starter batter is left to mature before incorporating it into a mixture of flour and bits of butter.
-Although the newly formed dough is a little more difficult to work with initially, I find it... yields a croissant with better texture and more distinct layers than first method.
+Although the newly formed dough is a little more difficult to work with initially, we find it yields a croissant with better texture and more distinct layers than the first method.

 Begin by making the batter.
 Dissolve 2 envelopes dry yeast (or 2 tablespoons fresh yeast) in 3/4 cup (175 ml) warm water.
 Then add the following ingredients and whisk together to make a smooth batter: